-Some of the largest holdings as at December 31, 2020 were, Ebay (EBAY), Tower Semiconductors (TSEM), Marriot Vacations (VAC), Capri Holdings (CPRI), Essent (ESNT), and Seven Generations Energy (VII).
-(When the Company refers to its portfolio of holdings, the reference is to its aggregate portfolio including those in the funds that are consolidated into the accounts of the Company.)
+Some of the largest holdings as at December 31, 2021 were Paramount Resources (POU), Capri Holdings (CPRI), Tower Semiconductors (TSEM), Arc Resources (ARX), eBay (EBAY) and Marriot Vacations (VAC).
+(When the Company refers to its portfolio of holdings, the reference is to its aggregate portfolio including those in the funds that are consolidated into the accounts of the Company).
+POU, CPRI and TSEM were the top performers for the fourth quarter.
+Excluding GameStop (GME), which we will discuss later, these three stocks (along with ARX) were also the best performers for the year as a whole.